 The term “biologics” refers to any drug that the body or another organism naturally produces.

-People experiencing remission should continue taking medications as the doctor recommends.
+People experiencing remission should continue taking medications as recommended by their doctor.

 Even if a person has no symptoms, the medications can prevent flare-ups.

-The following lifestyle and dietary changes can also help to maintain remission:
+The following lifestyle and dietary changes can also help maintain remission:

 Many people with UC report that stress causes their symptoms to flare up.